talentsec/lev_doc/tutorial/README.md

 # It is not recommended to use the rsa encryption algorithm to generate a key pair because ecdsa is more secure
 ```

-#### Upload SSH public key
+#### Upload ssh public key

-Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the SSH public key, input the name at will, and copy the content of the id_rsa.pub or id_ecdsa.pub public key file generated in the steps above to the public key.
+Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the ssh public key, input the name at will, and copy the content of the id_rsa.pub or id_ecdsa.pub public key file generated in the steps above to the public key.

 ```sh
 # Mac: View .pub file，copy and upload to Leviathan(recommended)